Chapter 19:

 Fortune favored the bold so Darius stepped into the office, “I got a call to come in today sir.
 The key worked.”

-“I didn’t hire anybody new recently.
+“I didn’t hire anybody recently.
 I don’t have any new files or any notice of someone new.
 Who are you kid?
 What’s your name?”

 “Wide Goldfield.
 I was hired online.
 I think it was for a temporary assignment.
 I mostly do gig work.
 Maybe you didn’t get the record?
 Floor fourteen ring a bell?”

-The overweight dragon slammed a piece of paper on the desk.
-He suddenly looked sullen as his fangs bit down along his snout, “Floor fourteen special clean-up.
+The overweight dragon slammed a piece of paper on his desk.
+He looked sullen as his fangs bit down along his snout, “Floor fourteen special clean-up.
 Yeah, that’s probably it.
 Fine, you go do your thing.
 You got until sunrise.
 I want that suite spotless like nothing ever happened and you won’t say anything to anyone about what you had to clean, got it?”

 Darius stood straight and saluted, “I’m on the job.
 I’m sure it won’t be that bad.”

-Darius gulped, claws shook slightly as he handed the card to the overweight dragon who examined it, “This doesn’t look standard, from another job?”
+“This doesn’t look standard, from another job?”
 He ran it through the system, “Hmm, well, it updated just fine.
-Make sure to get your ID and tax papers sorted here when you're done if you want to get paid.”
+Make sure to get your ID and tax papers sorted here when you're done if you want paid.”

 “Hey, you.
 What are you doing down here?
 There’s no scheduled cleaning today.
 Who gave you access to this level?”